 Simply grate or mince the garlic and combine in a small bowl or cup with the sweet and sour sauce and chili garlic sauce.
 Cover a baking sheet with parchment paper.
 Lightly oil with a little olive oil.
 Place the salmon on the prepared baking sheet and season with salt and pepper.
 Then spread the sauce over the top.
 Bake at 400° for 8-12 minutes, until the salmon is cooked through (check with a fork in the thickest part before serving).

-Cut the salmon in half (if it's not already cut into two) and serve along side a big salad or steamed vegetables.
-I'm really into broccoli lately so that's what I went with.
+Cut the salmon in half (if it’s not already cut into two) and serve along side a big salad or steamed vegetables.
+I’m really into broccoli lately so that’s what I went with.
+If you love to make seafood, check out my favorite two seafood sauces!
 Happy (easy) dinner making to you! xo.
 Emma

 Credits // Author and Photography: Emma Chapman.
 Photos edited with A Beautiful Mess actions.